Transcript: Alcohol Risks vs. Benefits

 What about moderate alcohol consumption—one to two drinks a day?
 Now, everyone agrees that both heavy alcohol consumption, and binge drinking—even if really infrequent—are bad, and that any alcohol during pregnancy is bad.

-But the reason moderate alcohol consumption has been such a conundrum is that if you look at the top three killers, moderate alcohol consumption can reduce the risk of a heart attack, but increase our risk of cancers, including breast cancer, and increase our risk of one type of stroke, the bleeding kind, but decrease our risk of the other type of stroke, the clotting kind.
+But the reason moderate alcohol consumption has been such a conundrum is that if you look at the top three killers, moderate alcohol consumption can reduce the risk of a heart attack, but increases our risk of cancers—including breast cancer—and increases our risk of one type of stroke—the bleeding kind—but decreases our risk of the other type of stroke—the clotting kind.

-Anyways, for those people, for people who follow a baseline of minimum healthy behaviors, what does moderate alcohol consumption do to their overall lifespan?
+Anyways, for those people, for people who follow a baseline of minimum healthy behaviors, what does moderate alcohol consumption do for their overall lifespan?
 Does it shorten the lives of healthy people?
 Not do anything for the lifespan of healthy people?
 Or does it make healthy people even healthier?

 And the answer is that it doesn’t appear to do anything.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.